 In 2008, Terry transferred to Community Day Services (CDS).
 “I’m really proud of the services we offer.
 In residential we have accomplished so much.
 I have taken people on Chicago trips to Soldier Field, to numerous football and basketball games.
 I’ve taken people to Six Flags, St. Louis.
 We also went to the Bloomington Zoo.
 It fills me with a lot of pride and satisfaction that we are actively involved in the community.”

-Because Terry has been here almost thirty years, he’s witnessed a lot of changes not only at DSC, but also at large within our field of service providers.
-“Many times when out in the community people come up to us and express appreciation for DSC as an agency and for what we do and that makes me feel really good.
+Because Terry has been here thirty years, he’s witnessed a lot of changes not only at DSC, but also at large within our field of service providers.
+“Many times over the years, when out in the community people have come up to us and expressed appreciation for DSC as an agency and for what we do and that makes me feel really good.
 It’s so important for DSC to continue to exist because so many places like ours have shut their doors.
 I’m very grateful to our leadership that they, along with the community and donors make it possible for us to be here.
 I also like the fact that we’re constantly trying to get better and improve as an agency.”

 Terry is an avid reader and especially enjoys African-American poetry and novels.
 He has read all of the published poems of Langston Hughes and “To Kill a Mockingbird” by Harper Lee is one of his all-time favorite books.
 When Terry was younger, he began reading about chess.
 As he became interested in the subject, he began to play and is a former tournament chess player.
 He later went on to become the Chess Coach at Urbana High School.
 Terry is also active at his local church.